Eat These 12 Foods to Get More Collagen in Your Diet

 It may be worth enduring garlic breath in exchange for younger looking skin.

 Chia seeds are an excellent plant-based source of omega-3 essential fatty acids (16).
-As we remember, these healthy fats contribute to anti-aging by building healthy skin cells and providing moisture to the skin, which creates a smooth, supple appearance from the inside out.
+These healthy fats contribute to anti-aging by building healthy skin cells and providing moisture to the skin, which helps create a smooth, supple appearance from the inside out.

 What About Collagen Supplements?